cyschneck/centerline-width/README.md

 * [OPTIONAL] plot_title (string): Change plot title, defaults to "River Coordinates: Valid Centerline = True/False, Valid Polygon = True/False"
 * [OPTIONAL] save_plot_name (string): Save the plot with a given name and location
 * [OPTIONAL] display_voronoi (boolean): Overlay Voronoi diagram used to generate centerline, defaults to False
-* [OPTIONAL] coordinate_type (string): Coordinates of the river are return as "Decimal Degrees" (latitude/longtidue) or converted to a distance from the first point on the left bank as "Relative Distance", defaults to "Decimal Degree"
+* [OPTIONAL] coordinate_unit (string): Coordinates of the river are return as "Decimal Degrees" (latitude/longtidue) or converted to a distance from the first point on the left bank as "Relative Distance", defaults to "Decimal Degree"

 ```python
 import centerline_width